Sangamam (2008 film)

 Sangamam is a 2008 Indian Telugu-language romantic drama film directed by Rasool Ellore and starring Rohit Khurana and Sindhura Gadde.

 Production

+The film began production in early 2007 with Sadha initially considered for the lead actress.
 The film's name was revealed in November 2007.
 The film was produced by NRI Ramana Pemmaraju.
 The film marks the Telugu debut of Rohit Khurana and the lead debut of Sindhura Gadde.
 The film was almost entirely shot in the United States, which mainly consisted of a 45-day schedule at Washington DC.
 Sindhura plays a woman who is close to her Indian heritage despite living in the United States.
 Producer Ramesh Varma felt that Sindhura was apt for the role since she is a Telugu and has travelled across the world.
 Murali Mohan, who played a significant role in the film, heaped praise on Sindhura's casting as he felt that many Bollywood actresses were doing Telugu films as opposed to Telugu-origin actresses.
 As of April 2008, the film's shooting was complete.